-Have you looked at a Work Breakdown Structure (WBS) and said, “Does this tell me the amount of work the program will require, and more importantly, who will need to be involved”?
+Have you looked at a WBS (Work Breakdown Structure in Project Managenment) and said, “Does this tell me the amount of work the program will require, and more importantly, who will need to be involved”?

 If you have a program, you will benefit greatly from the WBS, not that this is the only place but more on that in a later article.

 The effort required to deliver the project's objective can be wide ranging, the WBS, done well, will identify all the work products that the scope mandates.
 The WBS is so significant, that The Project Management Institute has Practice Standard.
 The WBS is used to:1